Crown Lands

 The Border Fence Maintenance Regulation caps the maximum rate landholders pay at 7 cents per hectare of land they own.
 Currently, the annual fee is 6.3 cents per hectare.

-The Department has conducted a review and recommends remaking the Border Fence Maintenance Regulation without any changes.
+The Department conducted a review and recommended remaking the Border Fence Maintenance Regulation without any changes.
 The review found that the fence provides a high net benefit to farmers, local communities, and the rest of NSW.

 Remaking the regulation without changes means the capped rate of 7 cents per hectare will remain the same.